 6. Nurture Diversity and Empathy

 Considering multiple perspectives and appreciating those from diverse backgrounds and cultures are integral SEL competencies.
-Addressing the recent issues of racial disparity, social justice, and equity can help unify communities, rather than divide them.
+Addressing the ongoing issues of racial disparity, social justice, and equity can help unify communities, rather than divide them.
 SEL includes having empathy for others, the ability to understand social and ethical norms for behavior, and showing respect for others, according to CASEL.
 Particularly during these challenging times of anxiety and uncertainty, listening to each other’s experiences and showing empathy towards others helps bring communities together.
 Understanding that one’s experience may greatly differ from someone else’s is important to acknowledge, and demonstrates that we each have unique stories to share while collectively experiencing a common trauma.
 Promoting respect for all rather than harboring discriminatory thoughts and behaviors is essential for the educator to model and for all to exercise in daily interactions.

 7. Serve as a Confidante to Promote Responsible Decision-Making